 When this check box is checked, the screen saver is enabled.
-The edit box specifies the time that will elapse before the screen is powered off.
+The edit box specified the time that elapsed before the screen power off.
 By moving the mouse or pressing a key, the screen will power on.

-10) Reload Manufacturer setting:
+10) Reload manufacturer settings